 Respond supports children and adults with learning disabilities and autism who have experienced abuse.
 They offer psychotherapy, advocacy and support.
 Tel: 020 7383 0700 Email: email@example.com or download a referral form on their website https://respond.org.uk/

 Supportline offer emotional support and information to people of all ages who have been affected by sexual violence.
-They can be contacted by phone (01708 765200) and email (firstname.lastname@example.org) https://www.supportline.org.uk/
+They can be contacted by phone (01708 765200) and email (firstname.lastname@example.org).
+Their website is: https://www.supportline.org.uk/

 National Association for People Abused in Childhood (NAPAC) provides support for adults who have suffered abuse in childhood.
 They operate a helpline Mon-Thurs 10am-9pm and Fri 10am-6pm.
-They can also be emailed via email@example.com https://napac.org.uk/
+They can also be emailed via email@example.com and their website is: https://napac.org.uk/

 Rights of Women offer legal advice and information to women who have experienced abuse.
 Visit their website for helpline hours, specific telephone numbers and more https://rightsofwomen.org.uk/

-As many of the survivors we help are based in London, below are services available London wide:
+As many of the survivors who contact us are based in London, below are services available London wide:

 London Survivors Gateway provides support for anyone aged 13+ regardless of gender, sexuality, disability, language, ethnicity or immigration status.
-The Survivors Gateway is a partnership between the four London Rape Crisis Centres, Galop, SurvivorsUK and the Havens and is run by the Women and Girls Network.
-For help you can complete an online form, available on their website: survivorsgateway.london or call for free on 0808 801 0860 https://survivorsgateway.london/
+The Survivors Gateway is a partnership between the four London Rape Crisis Centre’s (Nia, Rape Crisis South London, Women and Girls Network and Solace), Galop, SurvivorsUK and the Havens and is run by the Women and Girls Network.
+To access support you can complete an online form, available on their website: https://survivorsgateway.london/ or call for free on 0808 801 0860.

 The Havens help those who have been sexually abused within the last 12 months and have SARCs in South, East and West London.
 They can be contacted via phone on 020 3299 6900 24/7 if it’s urgent and you will be seen within 90 minutes of making the referral.
 For non-urgent calls phone 020 3299 1599 Mon-Fri 9am-5pm.
 Here you can receive FME (forensic medical examination), counselling, tests and treatments. https://www.thehavens.org.uk/